Panorama Ridge Secondary School

-Panorama Ridge Secondary is a public high school in the Vancouver suburb of Surrey, British Columbia, Canada and is part of School District 36 Surrey.
+Panorama Ridge Secondary is a public high school in Surrey, British Columbia, Canada and is part of School District 36 Surrey.
 It has a French immersion program for students in grades 8-12 and approximately 20% of the school's students are enrolled in that program.
 The school's website publishes notices in both English and Punjabi.
 It opened in September 2006, and is the second newest secondary school in the Surrey School District.